davidlattimore/wild/CONTRIBUTING.md

 WILD_IGNORE_SKIP=all cargo test --features external_tests
 ```

+## Commit messages

+The title of your commit message should ideally be written with a view to it being included in the
+release notes. i.e. write what would be useful for a user of the linker to read.
+Implementation
+details can go in the extended description.

+When we write the release notes, we try to categorise commits into groups.
+You can help by prefixing
+the commit title with a word that gives a clue as to which section it should go in.
+If you think it
+shouldn't go in the release notes, you can prefix the title with "chore:" or "typo:", neither of
+which get included in the notes.
+If in doubt, [conventional
+commits](https://www.conventionalcommits.org/en/v1.0.0/) is probably a good source of information
+for how we aspire to format commit messages.

+To see the current rules that we use for categorising commits, see `cliff.toml`.

 ## GitHub workflow

 TL;DR: We're pretty relaxed.
 Feel free to force push or not.
 Squash, rebase, merge, whatever you
 like, we'll find ways to work with it.

 In order to make things like `git bisect` easier, this project maintains a linear sequence of
 commits.
-So PRs get rebased and we don't use merge commits.

 It's fine for you to use whatever workflow you like when making a PR.
 For example, if you want to
 add fix-up commits as the PR progresses, that's fine.
-We'll squash the PR when merging.
-It's also
-fine to amend commits as you go.
+It's also fine to amend commits as you go.

-When merging, if it looks like your commits are intended to be merged separately, we'll rebase
-without squashing.
-If you'd like your commits not to be squashed, then please mention this on the PR
-to save us needing to guess.

-If you end up with merge commits in your PR, that's OK, but we'll definitely need to squash the
+All PRs get squashed when merging.
+We do this so that we have a reference to the PR in the commit
+message, which makes it easier to find the change later and write the release notes.
+If you have
+changes that you'd like to keep as separate commits, please send them as separate PRs.

+When merging, by default we'll use the title and description of your PR as the commit message.
+So if
+you want to change the commit message after you've created the PR, edit the title and / or the
+description (first comment on the PR).
+We may sometimes edit the commit message ourselves when
-commits when merging.
+merging.

 Feel free to mark your PR as a draft at any stage if you know there's more you'd like to do with it
 and want to avoid us merging it before it's ready.